In his speech addressed to high school students, Bill Gates named the 10 life rules that teenagers, according to him, would never learn in school.

 5. Do not rush to blame each of your failures on your parents.
 Instead of complaining about your failures, learn from them.

-7. If your teacher seems to you strict and demanding, wait to see what your boss will be like.
-Unlike teachers, your boss’s career depends on how well you do your tasks.
+7. If your teacher seems strict and demanding to you, wait to see what your boss will be like.
+Unlike teachers, your boss’s career depends on how well you perform your tasks.